ibvandersluis/udacity-CarND-P08-pid-controller/README.md

 This is an implementation of a PID controller to direct the steering of a simulated vehicle around a circuit.
 For this implementation the speed is constant with the throttle staying at the same value throughout.
-The main input to the PID controller is the cross-track error, or the lateral distance from the vehicle to the route.
+The main input to the PID controller is the cross-track error (CTE), or the lateral distance from the vehicle to the route.

+The components of the PID controller are:

+- P: The effect proportionate to the current CTE
+- I: The effect with respect to the integral (sum) of all CTEs
+- D: The effect with respect to the derivative (change in) the current CTE

 The core PID equation is: